-Reallocating District Resources

-Districts may hold monetary assets such as income from dues and should be allocated in a way that is fair.
-Some areas have split the remaining funds by the number of members (or clubs) that will be in the new district or in a way that supports activities that will be utilized by the newly formed district.
+Reallocating District Resources Districts may hold monetary assets such as income from dues and should be allocated in a way that is fair.
+Some areas have split the remaining funds by the number of members that will be in the new district or by club count or to support activities that will be utilized by the newly formed district.
 Identify a strategy that would best support your area.